CharderotheLupe/SkyFurry-NG---Otherkin/README.md

 ## Installation

-If you are updating the modlist, you can safely skip to the [updating section](#updating-the-modlist).
-Othwerwise, aside from ensuring you have followed the pre-installation steps, installing is simply a matter of waiting.
+Please follow the pre-installation steps, installing is simply a matter of waiting.
 For instructions, please expand the details below and begin following the steps.

 ### Pre-Installation